Wooooov/Wooooov.github.io/content/en/posts/presentation sharing-how to make slides.md

   - article
 ---

- This is the video record of a lecture by Professor Susan McConnell from the Department of Biology at Stanford University.
+ This is a video record of one lecture by Professor Susan McConnell from the Department of Biology at Stanford University.
 The lecture's topic is: *Design effective secientific presentations: using PowerPoint and structuring your talk*.
  This lecture helped me a lot and I gained many useful suggestions from it.

 ---
 ## This video is from bilibili

-<iframe src="//player.bilibili.com/player.html?aid=805646984&bvid=BV1N34y1D7vX&cid=415023650&page=1" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"> </iframe>
+{{< bilibili 415023650 >}}

 ---

 ## Some notes
-### what the audience want to gain from a talk:
+#### what the audience want to gain from a talk:
--contain enough background
+- contain enough background
--not hard to understand: the audience are able to see the data, understand it and interpret it
+- not hard to understand: the audience are able to see the data, understand it and interpret it

-### A ideal PPT
+#### A ideal PPT
    a perfect slide contains:
    - a simple statemnet at the top
    - a simple visual
    - what you as a speaker are saying the three parts help make a same content be delivered through three channels at the same time

-### specific suggesstion of PPT basics:
+#### Specific suggesstion of PPT basics:
 - what front to use:
   - a Sans Serif font.
   - type size: better in 18-36 point, 14 point for the reference part.